Tr – Azam Ali, an Ahmadi Moslem – Ch 19 – Son’s Education

 Canteen Operator Mirza Sahib wooed my eating butter, drinking milk and other good stuff he sold.
 Later as the Lawyers Bar Room contractor he prepared for me the special veggie lunches.

-College-orderly Shadi and hostel-orderly Maulvi Hasan Din were there to oblige whenever asked for a favor because I was the Judge’s Son.
+College-orderly Shadi and hostel-orderly Maulvi Hasan Din were there to oblige whenever asked for a favor because I was the son of Judge.

 Oarsman Bashir at the River Ravi coached me on rowing.
-I got soars on palms and he told me to harden them by heating them.
-He encouraged saying it was the first step to becoming a good rower.
+He told me to heat my palms and harden them when they had soars.
+He encouraged me by saying it was the first step to becoming a good rower.
+He called me Judge Sahib due to my Father.
 He called me Judge Sahib because of my Father.
 He became a friend for the next 25 years.

 I rowed and rowed.
 My confidence was not shaken even when told that a relative had drowned in the treacherous river currents.
 I rowed on windy days upstream for miles and enjoyed the huge wavy fast floats back to the pavilion.
 I rowed in moonlight all night in College picnics.